div-lab/dendromap/README.md

 ## Use Your Own Data

 In the [public deployment](https://div-lab.github.io/dendromap/), we hosted our data in the [DendroMap Data](https://github.com/div-lab/dendromap-data) repository.
-You can use your own data by following the instructions in the [DendroMap Data](https://github.com/div-lab/dendromap-data) `README.md`.
-It will lead you down the right path and to the code we used to generate the clustering with the correct format.
+You can use your own data by following the instructions and example in the [DendroMap Data](https://github.com/div-lab/dendromap-data) `README.md` and you can use our python functions found in the `clustering` folder in this repo.
+There, you will find specific examples and instructions for how to generate the clustering files.

-Once you have these files, you can add another option in the `src/dataOptions.js` file as an object to specify how to read your data with the correct format.
-This is also detailed in the [DendroMap Data](https://github.com/div-lab/dendromap-data) `README.md`, and is simple as adding an option like this
+After generating those files, you can add another option in the `src/dataOptions.js` file as an object to specify how to read your data with the correct format.
+This is also detailed in the [DendroMap Data](https://github.com/div-lab/dendromap-data) `README.md`, and is simple as adding an option like this:

 ```javascript
 {